The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-Jordid13/README.md

 logName(myName);
 ```

 Now that we understand the basics of type annotations, let's delve deeper into narrowing types in TypeScript.
 Sometimes the TypeScript compiler will warn us when we try to use methods on types we're not supposed to.
-For example, let's say that we have a function that takes a number or a string and makes it uppercase.
-Sounds simple enough, but there's a catch!
-If we try to use the `.toUpperCase()` method on the input, we will get an error.
+This is better explained with an example.
+Imagine that for some strange reason, we need to make a function that can take either a number or a string and make it uppercase.
+If you are familiar with JavaScript, you might know that you can't use the `.toUpperCase()` method on a number.
+Even though we know that this is true due to JavaScript's nature of determining variable types at runtime, it will try to run the code and run into an error.
+However, in TypeScript, if we try to do the same, the compiler will immediately report it as an error.

 See the example below:

 ```ts
 const makeUpperCase = (content: number | string): string => {